Volorf/Volorf/README.md

 ### Hi there 👋

-Design and prototype cool stuff at @LIV.
+I'm designing and engineering cool stuff at @LIV.

 Experiment with Interaction Design, explore AR/VR.